generot/graphik-compiler-and-utilities/README.md

 ```
 <br>

-A thorough documentary of the Graphik programming language will be coming soon, but as of now, you may use the documents I have provided in the `docs` folder in the `graphik` directory as a reference.<br>
+A thorough documentary of the Graphik programming language has been made and exists within this repository(`GraphikDocumentation.pdf`).
+You may use the documents I have provided in the `docs` folder in the `graphik` directory as a reference as well.<br>

 Example program(using recursion):<br>
 ```